hugoabonizio/event_emitter.cr/README.md

 [![Build Status](https://travis-ci.org/hugoabonizio/event_emitter.cr.svg?branch=master)](https://travis-ci.org/hugoabonizio/event_emitter.cr)

-EventEmitter provides an idiomatic asynchronous event-driven architecture by registering listeners functions that are called by named event emits.
+EventEmitter provides an idiomatic asynchronous event-driven architecture by registering listener functions that are called by named event emits.
 This shard is heavily inspired by Node.js [events API](https://nodejs.org/api/events.html).

 When the ```emit``` method is called, the listeners attached to it will be called (synchronously or asynchronously) with the possibility to pass arguments to it.